 There’s no better way to relax than lying down in your bed by the waterside with the breeze of the lake or sea hitting you directly.
-The best Minecraft beach house ideas help you achieve just that fanatically, so truly no reason to miss building something like this to go along.
-You’re going to find a beach house far more interesting than regular houses.
+The beach house helps you achieve just that fanatically, so truly no reason to miss building something like this to go along.
+You’re going to find a beach house far more interesting than a regular house.

 This will be mainly due to the localization they offer for your Minecraft character.
-The required materials for this house aren’t difficult to attain the game.
-You’re mostly going to be needing jungle slabs, oak wood, oak planks, glass panes, and jungle planks.
-Other materials will be required for increasing the aesthetic appeal.
+The required materials for this house aren’t difficult to attain in the game.
+You’re mostly going to be needing:

-The resource required for decorative purposes include paintings, smokers, barrels, strings, item frame, lanterns, crafting table, and a bunch of others.
+The resource required for decorative purposes include paintings, smokers, barrels, strings, item frames, lanterns, crafting tables, and a bunch of others.
 Campfire and oak leaves are also going to be needed to make this house look exceedingly presentable to fellow players.
 You can also pull off a building like this in Survival Mode, so there’s that added benefit as well.

 Village Minecraft House